-As we endeavor to prepare you for a career in the allied health professions, specific goals and benchmarks have been established for this aim.
-Looking toward this end, the general course objectives listed below expand on the overall course description.
-As the course flow ensues, you will find that the course topics and laboratory work will align with these objectives.
+As we endeavor to prepare you for a career in the allied health professions, specific goals and benchmarks have been established towards this aim.
+Looking towards this end, the general course objectives listed below expand on the overall course description.
+As the flow of the course ensues, you will find that the course topics and laboratory work will align with these objectives.